Author: Ron Graham

 Often the people who come to hear God’s word make little effort to remember it and to do what it says.
 They are forgetful hearers.
 God wants us to wake up and to remember and keep his word (Revelation 3:2-3).
 What about you?

-In this lesson we looked at a mere eleven passages of the many in the Bible that show that just imagining or just pretending that we are with God is not enough.
+In this lesson we looked at a mere handful of the many Bible passages that show that just imagining or just pretending that we are with God is not enough.
 Many followers of Satan think they are followers of God, because he so deceives them.
 We have to be sure that we are not among Satan’s followers.
 We do that by loving the truth and making the scriptures a mirror and light of our soul every day.